 - It might be appropriate to start your exercise in the pool where the decreased weight bearing will be more comfortable.
 Running, squats and lunges are all possible and practicing in the pool first will allow some time for your body to get used to the movements

-- Choosing the environment that is right for you might require some experimentation.
-The gym is not the only option and for some exercising with a partner will be motivating whilst others might find it distracting.
+- Choosing the right environment for you might require some experimentation.
+The gym is not the only option.
+For some exercising with a partner will be motivating, whilst others might find it distracting.
 Pick your preference but be open to different options

-- Consider your other health needs as diet, sleep, limiting smoking and keeping stress as low as possible are all just as important as exercise to manage arthritis symptoms
+- Consider your other health needs.
+Diet, sleep, limiting smoking and keeping stress as low as possible are all just as important as exercise to manage arthritis symptoms

 Read about how exercise helped Rod Hunt overcome knee problems, Brian Watters recover from hip surgery, Margaret Cox cope with arthritis and scoliosis and Sheron deal with osteoarthritis and sciatica.